HOW IT WORKS

 Rally the shareholders

-We find at least 100 shareholders can buy shares through the SIX platform, or use shares they have purchased on a different broking platform.
+We find at least 100 shareholders who are willing to buy shares through the SIX platform, or use shares they have purchased on a different broking platform.

 Craft the proposal